Wuhan coronavirus' mild symptoms open a path for spread of infection | The Japan Times

 NEW YORK – Ebola kills half of the people who get it.
 China’s last worrying viral outbreak, SARS, killed 10 percent.

-That seems like good news, but it is exactly what worries the scientists and public health experts who study infectious disease ranging from the terrifying to the mundane.
+That seems like good news, but it is exactly what worries the scientists and public health experts who study infectious diseases ranging from the terrifying to the mundane.

 “These hot viruses are very scary and very deadly, but unless they land in the middle of Heathrow Airport or another densely populated place, they aren’t likely to be long-lasting,” said Jennifer Rohn, head of the center for urological biology at the University College London and an expert in pandemics.
 “They burn fast, and burn through the population.
 A virus needs a host to survive.”